efigi/cup-of-gamedev/_posts/2020-10-01-why-unity-is-better-than-godot.markdown

 ## 7 - We're Waiting for Godot (4.0)

 Godot 4.0 is stated to release some time next year, with a lot of features that I'm looking forward to.
 Because of that, most of us seem perpetually waiting for Godot.
+The latest stable iteration of Godot is 3.3, with fixed FBX importing and better 2D batching, among others.

 There are constantly loads of updates being added to Godot 4.0, not only in 3D but also in the 2D space.
 The 2D part of Godot's game engine hasn't been updated in several years, but 4.0 will have several that could be considered real game changers.